NRC RESEARCH ASSOCIATESHIP PROGRAMS TRAVEL GUIDE

 U.S. Customs and Border Protection

-All National Research Council sponsored travel must be accounted for by submitting a Travel Expense Report, whether or not reimbursement is due to you.
+All National Academies sponsored travel must be accounted for by submitting a Travel Expense Report, whether or not reimbursement is due to you.
 Government regulations require that all airline tickets and/or rental cars provided by Omega World Travel must be accounted for on a Travel Expense Report.
+There are two criminal provisions under which penalties may be imposed on a traveler who knowingly presents a false, fictitious, or fraudulent claim.
+Travelers' claims for reimbursement should accurately reflect the facts involved in every instance so that any violation or apparent violation of those provisions may be avoided.

-10.2.3 All entries on your Travel Expense Report must be reported in United States dollars at the official exchange rate on the day of the expenditure.
-You may find the conversion rate at Currency Converter or your local banking institution.
-Please document the source of the conversion rate used.
+10.1.3 All entries on your TER must be reported in United States dollars at the official exchange rate on the day of the expenditure.
+You will find the conversion rate option in Concur.
+If this amount differs from your credit card or bank statement please attach a copy with your receipts.
+Please document the source of the conversion rate used in the comment box.

-10.2.4 Claims for unauthorized or unallowable expenditures may delay the reimbursement process.
+10.1.4 Claims for unauthorized or unallowable expenditures will delay the reimbursement process.

 - Your name